HPLC Union vs Adapter: What’s the Difference?

-In high-performance liquid chromatography (HPLC), maintaining tight, leak-free connections is essential for accuracy and reproducibility.
+In high-performance liquid chromatography (HPLC), tight and leak-free connections are essential for system accuracy and reproducibility.
 Two of the most common connection components are unions and adapters.
-While they may appear similar, each serves a distinct function within your chromatography system.
-Understanding when to use one over the other helps prevent leaks, reduce dead volume, and optimize system performance.
+Although they may appear similar, each serves a different function within the flow path.
+Knowing when to use a union and when to use an adapter helps reduce leaks, minimize unnecessary volume, and improve chromatography performance.

 Unions vs. Adapters in HPLC

-Unions are used to connect two pieces of tubing or components with the same thread or port configuration on both sides—for example, a 1/4-28 or 10-32 thread.
-Because they maintain consistent geometry, unions are generally more cost-effective and simpler to install than adapters.
+Unions are used to connect two components that share the same thread style or port geometry on both sides.
+Common examples include 1/4-28 to 1/4-28 or 10-32 to 10-32 connections.
+Because the geometry is already matched, unions are generally more economical and easier to install than adapters.

-Adapters, on the other hand, connect dissimilar port geometries or thread types—such as transitioning from a male 1/4-28 connection to a female 10-32 port, or from a barbed fitting to a threaded connection.
-Adapters are especially useful when connecting components from different systems or when port configurations vary.
+Adapters are used when the two sides of the connection are not the same.
+This may include transitions such as a male 1/4-28 connection to a female 10-32 port, or a barbed fitting to a threaded fitting.
+Adapters are especially useful when connecting dissimilar components, instruments, or tubing systems.

-Chrom Tech offers a comprehensive selection of HPLC accessories, including adapters, unions, and connectors such as barbed Y-connectors, T-connectors, and male-to-female fittings to suit both low- and high-pressure applications.
+Chrom Tech offers a wide range of HPLC accessories, including unions, adapters, barbed connectors, Y-connectors, T-connectors, and male-to-female fittings for both low- and high-pressure applications.

 How to Choose the Right Union or Adapter

-When selecting a union or adapter, the first consideration should always be the pressure rating of your connection.
+The first consideration when choosing a union or adapter should be the pressure requirement of the connection.

 1. Determine Pressure Type

-If you are connecting two pieces of tubing, the connection’s pressure limit will be defined by the softer tubing in the pair.
-For example, if connecting 1/16” OD PEEK tubing to 1/8” OD FEP tubing, the overall connection is limited to approximately 500 psi, since FEP is softer and less pressure-resistant.
+If two pieces of tubing are being joined, the pressure limit of the overall connection is defined by the softer or lower-pressure-rated tubing.
+For example, if 1/16" OD PEEK tubing is connected to 1/8" OD FEP tubing, the connection is limited by the FEP side, which is substantially softer and less pressure tolerant.

 2. Match the Thread Geometry

-For low-pressure connections, a common choice is the 1/4-28 flat-bottom union, which fits both 1/8” and 1/16” OD tubing.
-Even when connecting two different tubing diameters, if both can accept a 1/4-28 thread, a standard union will typically be the simplest and most economical option.
+For low-pressure connections, one of the most common solutions is a 1/4-28 flat-bottom union, which can be used with both 1/8" and 1/16" OD tubing.
+Even when tubing diameters differ, if both ends share a 1/4-28 thread style, a union is often the simplest and lowest-cost solution.

 3. Consider Dead Volume